STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Prasugrel

-Prasugrel is more potent than clopidogrel.
-Prasugrel reduces cardiovascular mortality, non-fatal acute myocardial infarction and stroke more than clopidogrel.
-Data from randomized trials demonstrate that prasugrel appears to be particularly effective in patients with anterior STEMI.
-The loading dose is 60 mg followed by a maintenance dose of 10 mg daily.
-Prasugrel is contraindicated in patients with previous stroke, TIA, renal failure and liver failure.
-Finally, prasugrel should be used with caution in patients older than 75 years as well as those weighing less than 60 kg.
+Prasugrel is a more potent antiplatelet agent compared to clopidogrel.
+Additionally, it has been shown to provide greater reductions in cardiovascular mortality, non-fatal acute myocardial infarction, and stroke (Wiviott et al.).
+Randomized clinical trials indicate that prasugrel is particularly effective in patients presenting with anterior STEMI.
+The recommended dosing regimen is a loading dose of 60 mg, followed by a maintenance dose of 10 mg daily.
+Prasugrel is contraindicated in patients with a history of stroke, transient ischemic attack (TIA), or liver failure.
+Furthermore, it should be used with caution in patients over 75 years of age or those weighing less than 60 kg, due to an increased risk of bleeding in these populations.

 Ticagrelor

-Ticagrelor (loading dose 1080 mg, maintenance dose 90 mg twice daily) is more effective than clopidogrel and reduces cardiovascular mortality, non-fatal acute myocardial infarction and stroke.
-Although the PLATO study showed that ticagrelor caused more serious bleedings, as compared with clopidogrel, the overall effect was beneficial and it was concluded that the benefits outweigh the risks.
-In patients referred for primary PCI, ticagrelor is the drug of choice among the three P2Y12-receptor inhibitors.
+Ticagrelor (loading dose 180 mg, maintenance dose 90 mg twice daily) is more effective than clopidogrel and reduces cardiovascular mortality, non-fatal acute myocardial infarction and stroke.
+Although the PLATO study showed that ticagrelor caused more serious bleedings, as compared with clopidogrel, the overall effect was beneficial and it was concluded that the benefits outweighed the risks (Wallentin et al.).

-Patients frequently report dyspnea and, less frequently, bradycardia during the first week on ticagrelor treatment.
+Patients frequently report dyspnea and, and less frequently bradycardia, during the first week of ticagrelor treatment.
 These side effects are benign and usually transient.
-Ticagrelor is contraindicated in patients with previous cerebral hemorrhage or liver failure (clopidogrel is recommended to those patients instead).
+Ticagrelor is contraindicated in patients with previous cerebral hemorrhage or liver failure (clopidogrel is recommended for those patients instead).

 Low molecular weight heparin (enoxaparin) and unfractionated heparin (UFH) reduce mortality in patients with STEMI.
-Enoxaparin is given intravenously and is preferred over UFH.
-If only UFH is available, the loading dose is 70–100 U/kg, given as a bolus.
+UFH is preferred over enoxaparin.
+The loading dose of UFH is 70–100 U/kg, given as a bolus.
 If the patient is also given GP IIb/IIIa antagonists, UFH is reduced to 50–60 U/kg.

 Bivalirudin was compared with a combination of UHF and GP IIb/IIIa antagonists in the HORIZONS-AMI trial.
 Bivalirudin caused fewer bleedings and resulted in lower mortality.
 Hence, bivalirudin is preferred over the combination UFH+GP IIb/IIIa antagonist in patients undergoing primary PCI.
 Bivalirudin is also preferred in patients with heparin-induced thrombocytopenia (HIT), as well as in cases with a high risk of bleeding.